Buying a Property With a Friend or Partner in Leeds?

-Purchasing with friends/partner
+Purchasing with Friends / Partner

-When you’re a First Time Buyer in Leeds and you’re struggling to get onto the property ladder by yourself, the best and most practical solution can be to move in with a partner or friend.
+When you’re a first time buyer in Leeds and you’re struggling to get onto the property ladder by yourself, the best and most practical solution can be to move in with a partner or friend.
 There are many benefits to doing this, for example, you would be able to make up your deposit faster, your application will look stronger with two sets of incomes and your mortgage payments will be equally split.

 There are also downsides to taking a mortgage with friends or a partner, as you’re now financially linked with the person(s) that you take one out with.
 If one of your friends or your partner has adverse credit, a CCJ/default in their name or something that reflects badly on their finances, it could also affect you.